-Are you searching the blood pressure machine.
-This is called high blood pressure reviews.
+Are you searching for a blood pressure machine?
+This is called a high blood pressure review.
 The bottom number refers to your blood pressure when your heart muscle is between beats.
 This is called diastolic pressure.

 Although this was observed quite three decades ago, no attempt was made to translate this evidence into practice until 1993.

-When a report of the fifth joint national committee of us for the detection, evaluation, and treatment of high vital sign recognized isolated systolic hypertension as a crucial target for the control of vital sign.
+When a report of the Fifth Joint National Committee of us for the detection, evaluation, and treatment of high vital signs recognized isolated systolic hypertension as a crucial target for the control of vital signs.

-Nevertheless, it’s the elevation in a systolic vital sign that also limits our ability to regulate vital signs to the recommended goal of but 140/90 Hg.
+Neverthelessit’s the elevation in a systolic vital sign that also limits our ability to regulate vital signs to the recommended goal of 140/90 Hg.

 Although related to more variability in measurement, a systolic vital sign is simpler to work out and allows more appropriate risk stratification than diastolic vital signs.
 In a recent analysis of the Framingham heart study.

-Knowing only the systolic vital sign correctly classified the stage of vital signs in 99% of adults over age 60 whereas knowing the diastolic blood pressure allowed only 66% to be classified correctly.
+Knowing only the systolic vital signs correctly classified the stage of vital signs in 99% of adults over age 60 whereas knowing the diastolic blood pressure allowed only 66% to be classified correctly.

 High blood pressure, also known as hypertension, is a medical condition in which the force of the blood against the walls of the arteries is consistently elevated.
 Blood pressure is measured in two numbers: systolic pressure, which is the pressure when the heart beats, and diastolic pressure, which is the pressure when the heart is at rest.